Fair Without Leveling Down: A New Intersectional Fairness Definition

-In order to capture and explore the trade-off between relative and absolute fairness performances of the groups, we propose \FairnessFramework.
-Informally, it is a convex combination of the relative and absolute performance of the best and the worst-off group.
-We begin by describing interaction between any two groups in the dataset.
-To that end, we consider two variables, namely (i) $\Delta_{rel}$, which takes into account the relative performance between the two groups, such as the difference in the performances of the group and (ii) $\Delta_{abs}$ which represents the absolute performance such as the performance of the worst group, amongst the two groups.
+In order to circumvent the above issue and effectively capture intersectional fairness while taking into account the leveling down phenomena, we propose \FairnessFramework\ ($\IF{\alpha}$).
+Our definition is essentially a convex combination of two components, namely (i) $\Delta_{rel}$, which takes into account the relative performance between the two groups, such as the ratio of their performance, and (ii) $\Delta_{abs}$, which captures the leveling down effect by accounting for the absolute performance of the worst-off group.